eller kjøp de skickelige platene fra mons.no shop

 Alt

 «Alt» isn't a funny song, though.
 I want it all back - that's the essence of the lyric.
-The rhythm and the riff and the melody came one winterday in february 2004.
-(I've checked this.
-Can come up with the exact date too!)
-It was one of the very few times I just knew that something great was happening between my fingers as I sat there with the guitar.
-I tried to write the lyric - many different sets of words written in half a year - until I sat back and figured out what I really wanted to say.
-Then it became easy.
-And simplistic: I want it all back; the dirt, the happy times, the quarrels, the sex...
+The rhythm and the riff and the melody came one winter day in February 2004.
+(I've checked this, can come up with the exact date too!)
+It was one of the very few times I just knew that something great was happening between my hands as I sat there with the guitar.
+I tried to write the lyric

 Hoppalong

 So what do you do?
-You can't get it back, and you're on scratch again.
+You can't go back, and you're on scratch again.

 Lost weekend.